What is a silent auction?

 The most important step in planning a silent auction is choosing an auction software.
 Participants will register, make bids, and pay for items all through the auction site.
 Organizations are still responsible for soliciting the items, taking pictures of the items to display, and setting starting bid amounts.
 Because these auctions take place online, the bidding period is usually longer than an in-person auction; some accept bids for a few days, while others accept them for a few weeks.

-There are many auction software solutions that could work for your nonprofit.
+There are many auction software solutions that could work for your nonprofit to organize a silent auction.
 Some of our favorites are:

 Online auctions are also an important feature in times when in-person gatherings are not feasible.
 You can use online silent auctions as a type of virtual fundraising event to provide another way for your supporters to engage.